 In Connecticut, motorcycle accident victims are eligible to receive three types of damages as part of their compensation.
 They are:

 - Economic damages: Cover calculable losses like lost wages and medical bills.

 - Non-economic damages: Cover difficult-to-calculate losses like pain and suffering and loss of life enjoyment.

 - Punitive damages: Meant to punish the at-fault party if their actions or inactions portrayed extreme carelessness, malice, and gross disregard for human life.

 Why Was My Motorcycle Accident Claim Denied?

-- The driver was not covered or insured under the policy.
+- The at-fault party was not insured under the policy.

-Are There Time Limits in Connecticut for Filing a Motorcycle Accident Claim?
+Are There Time Limits to Filing a Claim in Connecticut?